 - Listen to or read Mem Fox on reading aloud to children. www.memfox.com: How to Read Aloud (Introduction, And Do It Like This, Ten Read-Aloud Commandments).
 Write a reflection about the primary things you learned from listening to Mem Fox.
-Then choose two of Mem Fox's Read Alouds to watch for evidence of her ten commandments. - Each student will read aloud twice to a group of children (group = at least 3-5 kids), once at the beginning of the semester and then again towards the end of the course.
+Then choose two of Mem Fox's Read Alouds to watch for evidence of her ten commandments. - Compare her recommendations with those of Alma Flor Ada in A Magical Encounter - Each student will read aloud twice to a bilingual group of children (group = at least 3-5 kids), once at the beginning of the semester and then again towards the end of the course.
 The reading can be a single picture book or a chapter from a novel.
 The audience can be any group from toddlers to teens.
 Practice so you can read it WELL.
 Write a reflection about the Read-Aloud experiences, paying attention to verbal and non-verbal feedback from your audience.